 And even though I celebrate both holidays, I tend to say Merry Christmas when leaving my friends and teachers for the break, when walking out of grocery stores, and hanging up the phone with persistent telemarketers.
 That has never been about asserting Christmas supremacy, but rather it highlights my own underlying assumptions of those that live and work around me.
 I have come to assume that most people near me celebrate Christmas, and so I wish them a Merry Christmas.
 But if I know a friend does not celebrate Christmas, then I would be substantially more likely to wish a Happy New year, or perhaps a more general Happy Holidays.

 Are people truly offended by the lack of “Christmas” on a coffee cup?
-Similarly, are people seriously offended by roving bands of Christmas carolers in school hallways, as are customarily found in the last week of school at my own public school system?
+Similarly, are people seriously offended by roving bands of Christmas carolers in school hallways, as customarily done in the last week of school at my own public school system.
 Or are they just happy to participate in the annual “War on Christmas” that doesn’t really exist?

-Even the perpetually angry Tomi Lahren defended those who say Happy Holidays, admitting that she is among that number, saying, “I say happy holidays to folks I don't know, not because I want to be politically correct, [but] because I'm polite,” and encouraged her followers to live and let live on the Merry Christmas debate.
+The perpetually angry Tomi Lahren defended those who say Happy Holidays, admitting that she is among that number, and said “I say happy holidays to folks I don’t know, not because I want to be politically correct, [but] because I’m polite and encouraged her followers to live and let live on the Merry Christmas debate.
 While the rest of her video contained unsubstantiated claims that the whole of Christianity was under attack from the Islam-loving Obama Administration, her brief moment of ideological sanity hopefully can provide a future where hours of debate aren’t wasted on simple phrases like Merry Christmas.

 It wasn’t illegal to say Merry Christmas under President Obama, and it won’t be under President Trump.
-People who say Happy Holidays don’t do so to spite Christians, but to be more inclusive of those who celebrate other winter holidays, like Hanukkah, Kwanzaa, and the New Year.
+People who say Happy Holidays don’t do so in order to spite Christians, but rather to be more inclusive of those who celebrate other winter holidays, like Hanukkah, Kwanzaa, and the New Year.